The purchasing power of the French hard hit, despite the extent of state support

 This fall would erase the gains made between 2020 and 2021 thanks in particular to “whatever the cost” and the rebound in activity, so that in the worst-case scenario, the purchasing power of the French would return to its level of 2019.
 This four-year stagnation would mark a break from the upward trend of 0.9% per year on average observed since 1990.

 For 2023 alone, the French people’s wallets should be affected by a reduction in real labor income, while the strong recovery in employment had pulled them up in the two previous years.
-The fault, this year, with a drop in the real wage caused by inflation, which could affect the wallets of the French up to 130 to 364 euros per unit of consumption this year.
+The fault, this year, with a drop in the real wage caused by inflation, which might affect the wallets of the French up to 130 to 364 euros per unit of consumption this year.

 However, the note by OFCE economists Pierre Madec, Mathieu Plane and Raoul Sampognaro shows that the brakes would have been much stronger without government aid: without measures on energy prices (tariff shield and rebate fuel), the decline in purchasing power would have been 5% over two years in the worst case.
 These devices represented a boost of 790 euros on average last year per consumption unit and this should rise to more than 1,000 euros in total by 2023.